marios8543/PBot/README.md

   Deletes all the messages between 2 message IDs given
   - dashboard
   Access the dashboard for your server and change bot settings
-  - softban *tag *mins*
+  - mute *tag* *mins (optional)*
-  Makes a member unverified for a set number of minutes (Max 60)
+  Makes a member unverified for a set number of minutes (Max 60) or an indefinite amount of time
+  - unmute *tag*
+  Unmutes the member tagged
   - nickname *tag* *nickname*
   Sets the nickname for a member
+  - analytics
+  Posts the most used commands of the bot in the specific server

 - Fun Commands:
   - bsf